Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Now that I have a functional save/load function, back to the adventure.

 Following the adventure path, I came to some dark caves.
 Down one passage was darkness and a Grue that will certainly eat me.
-Fortunatly there is a ladder.
-Unfortunatly...
+Fortunately there is a ladder.
+Unfortunately...
 ```
 == Twisty passages ==
 You are in a twisty maze of little passages, all alike.